aedans/M-old/README.md

 ### Fundamental Values

+- `defmacro` Takes a name and a lambda as an argument, defines a macro with the given name and argument
+- `include` Includes the package with the given name
 - `true` Evaluates to true
 - `false` Evaluates to false
 - `nil` Evaluates to nil
-- `macro` Takes a lambda as an argument, returns a macro
-- `macroexpand` Takes an expression as an argument, returns the expression with all macros expanded
 - `cons` Creates a cons cell from two values
 - `car` Gets the first value from a cons cell
 - `cdr` Gets the second value from a cons cell